WPSwitzerland/plugin-boilerplate-psr/README.md

 ## Description

 A starting point for development of a WordPress plugin using PHP namespaces.
-By default, the plugin demands PHP 8.0 and WordPress 6.0 - partially for technical reasons, but also in order to encourage a more modern installation.
+By default, the plugin demands PHP 8.1 and WordPress 6.2 - partially for technical reasons, but also in order to encourage a more modern installation.

+### JavaScript and CSS build processes

+The plugin contains Gulp/Webpack build processes for scripts, styles, block scripts and block styles.
+Before running them, make sure that you have prepared all of the files by ensuring that the steps listed below (“Manual usage”) have been carried out.
+Install the dependencies by running `npm install` in the root folder, then run `npm start` to start the watcher.

+### Blocks

+The plugin contains an example of registering a WordPress Block using the block.json methodology.
+The scripts and styles in this example are compiled as part of the build process detailed above.
+Maintain the folder structure in order to allow the build process to work correctly.

+### READMEs

 You're currently reading the contents of `README.md`, which is not required for your plugin.
 (Your own version is recommended for documentation purposes.)